lplatzman/SFA-algorithm-for-2D-diameter/Analysis.md

 ## Performance

 Consider an experiment that is not explicitly part of the algorithm.
-For each point p in the original set, determine the point q that was ultimately retained in the bin to which p was assigned.
+For each point p in the original set P, determine the point q that was ultimately retained in the bin to which p was assigned.
 If p equals q, keep it unchanged.
 If p does not equal q, replace it with a point p’ whose polar coordinates are